Stellar subdivisions and Stanley-Reisner rings of Gorenstein complexes: Introduction

 An example demonstrating Theorem~\ref{thm!mainalgebrathm} is the following.
 Assume $\Delta$ is the boundary simplicial complex of the $2$-simplex and $\sigma$ is a facet of $\Delta$.
-In coordinates, $k[\Delta] = k[x_1,x_2,x_3]/(x_1x_2x_3)$, $\sigma=\{1,2\}$ and $J_{\sigma} = 0 :(x_1x_2) = (x_3)$.
+In coordinates, $k[\Delta] = k[x_{1} ,x_{2},x_{3}]/(x_{1}x_{2}x_{3})$, $\sigma=\{1,2\}$ and $J_{\sigma} = 0 :(x_{1}x_{2}) = (x_{3})$.
 Then

-where $x_4$ denotes the new unprojection variable.
-Notice that when $z=0$, $S|_{z=0}$ is isomorphic to $k[\Delta_{\sigma}]$, while when $a \in k^*$, $S|_{z=a}$ is isomorphic (as ungraded $k$-algebra) to $k[\Delta]$.
+where $x_{4}$ denotes the new unprojection variable.
+Notice that when $z=0$, $S|_{z=0}$ is isomorphic to $k[\Delta_{\sigma}]$, while when $a \in k^{*}$, $S|_{z=a}$ is isomorphic (as ungraded $k$-algebra) to $k[\Delta]$.
 A toric face ring interpretation of $S$ is discussed in Example~\ref{example_with_picture}.

 The paper is organised as follows: Theorem \ref{thm!mainalgebrathm} is proved in Section \ref{sec!proof}.
 Section \ref{sec:pre} includes some definitions and background related to the concepts which appear in Theorem \ref{thm!mainalgebrathm}.
-Section \ref {sec!toric_face_ring_interpretion} contains an interpretation of Theorem~\ref{thm!mainalgebrathm} using the theory of toric face rings.
-In Section~\ref{sec!application_to_stacked_polytopes}, we apply Theorem~\ref{thm!mainalgebrathm} to inductively calculate the minimal graded free resolutions of the Stanley--Reisner rings of the boundary simplicial complexes of stacked polytopes.
-The graded Betti numbers of these rings were originally calculated in \cite{TH2}.
+Section \ref{sec!toric_face_ring_interpretion} contains an interpretation of Theorem~\ref{thm!mainalgebrathm} using the theory of toric face rings.
+In Section~\ref{sec!application_to_stacked_polytopes}, we apply Theorem~\ref{thm!mainalgebrathm} to inductively calculate the minimal graded free resolutions of the Stanley--Reisner rings of the boundary simplicial complexes of stacked polytopes, which were originally given in \cite{HM}.
+The graded Betti numbers of these rings were first calculated in \cite{TH2}.
 When the parameter value $d$ is not $3$, our methods allow us to obtain these Betti numbers without using Hochster's formula or Alexander duality.
 We conclude in Section \ref{sec:rem} with some remarks and directions for future research.

-We believe that the applications of unprojection theory to Stanley--Reisner rings are not limited to the case of stellar subdivisions, and in the paper \cite{BPcyclic} we use unprojection techniques for an inductive treatment of Stanley--Reisner rings associated to cyclic polytopes.
+The applications of unprojection theory to Stanley--Reisner rings are not limited to the case of stellar subdivisions, and in the paper \cite{BPcyclic} we use unprojection techniques for an inductive treatment of Stanley--Reisner rings associated to cyclic polytopes.